 There is a file F in a campus network system and the file has an access policy: "It can be accessed if and only if the user is a teacher under age of 40 or an older than 18-year-old student who is not in school of software-engineering".
-So, we can give the policy " $T^ = (student \land schoolnotsoftware - engineering \land age >$ $18) \lor (teacher \land age < 40)$ ", and the extended access tree for this policy is shown in Fig.2(a).
-Fig.2(b) is the standard access tree which converts from the extended tree in Fig.2(a).
-The encryption party encrypts the file F with T and attaches $T^$ in the ciphertext.
+So, we can give the policy "T = (student \land school not software-engineering \land age > 18) \lor (teacher \land age < 40)", and the extended access tree for this policy is shown in Figure 2(a).
+Figure 2(b) is the standard access tree which converts from the extended tree in figure 2(a).
+The encryption party encrypts the file F with T and attaches T in the ciphertext.